Maghnie/docs/developers/api-documentation/guides-and-tutorials/alarming.md

 ## Overview

 In this article, you will learn how to set up alarms on time series and meta-data on the aedifion.io platform.
-Currently, the aedifion.io platform supports two types of alarms: i\) alarms on the observations for a datapoint and ii\) alarms on the throughput \(i.e., received observations per time interval\) of a certain datapoint or whole project \(please refer to our [Glossary](../../../glossary.md) if the terms datapoint and observation seem strange to you\).
+Currently, the aedifion.io platform supports two types of alarms: i\) alarms on the observations for a datapoint and ii\) alarms on the throughput \(i.e., received observations per time interval\) of a certain datapoint or a whole project \(please refer to our [Glossary](../../../glossary.md) if the terms datapoint and observation seem vague to you\).
 You will specify one of each and configure it to send out notifications on alarm events via the Telegram instant messenger or email.

 ### Preliminaries